jordan-public/flash-loan-unlimited-solana/README.md

 ## Economics

 The depositors (investors) in FLUF Pools make profit from the Pool's operation as follows:
-- in Direct Mode Pools, each Flash Loan has to be repaid (back to the Pool) in token T along with the **fee** of **0.3%** of the original amount borrowed.
+- in Direct Mode, each Flash Loan has to be repaid (back to the Pool) in token T along with the **fee** of **0.3%** of the original amount borrowed.
-- in Wrapped Mode Pools, each Flash Loan has to be repaid (back to the Pool) in token wT along with the **fee** of **0.1%** of the original amount borrowed.
+- in Wrapped Mode, each Flash Loan has to be repaid (back to the Pool) in token wT along with the **fee** of **0.1%** of the original amount borrowed.

 With the above we can see that the pool grows in value, which is the reason why 1 fT is not equal to 1 T. Each pool has a factor $f$.
 Then the following rules are enforced: